+We cannot predict the nature, scope or effect of future regulatory requirements to which our international trading practices might be subject or the manner in which existing laws might be administered or interpreted, particularly in light of international security concerns following the terrorist attacks of September 11th.
 We are subject to a variety of laws regarding our international trade practices, including regulations issued by the United States Customs Service, the Bureau of Export Administration, the Department of State, and the Department of Treasury.
-We cannot predict the nature, scope or effect of future regulatory requirements to which our international trading practices might be subject or the manner in which existing laws might be administered or interpreted.
-Future regulations could limit the countries into which certain of our products may be sold or could restrict our access to and increase the cost of obtaining products from foreign sources.
-In addition, actual or alleged violations of import-export laws could result in enforcement actions and/or financial penalties that could result in substantial costs
+Future regulations could limit the countries into which certain of our products may be sold, thereby limiting our expansion into international markets, or could restrict our access to and increase the cost of obtaining products from foreign sources, thereby increasing our production costs and possibly decreasing our profitability.
+In addition, actual or alleged violations of import-export laws could result in enforcement actions and/or financial penalties that could result in substantial costs which could have an adverse effect on our profitability.